 Dermoscopy as a Tool for Rapid Diagnosis of Monilethrix

-February 2007 | Volume 6 | Issue 2 | Case Report | 222 | Copyright © February 2007
+February 2007 | Volume 6 | Issue 2 | Case Reports | 222 | Copyright © February 2007

 Adriana Rakowska MD, Monika Slowinska MD, Joanna Czuwara MD, Malgorzata Olszewska MD, Lidia Rudnicka MD